professor-l/classic-tetris-project/README.md

 # The Classic Tetris Bot

-The Classic Tetris Bot is the de-facto utility for the Classic Tetris community.Originally created for Classic Tetris Monthly, it has substantially evolved beyond its [humble beginnings](https://github.com/professor-l/lsq-bot), belonging to 100 Discord severs, over 500 Twitch channels, and is used in both online and in-person tournaments.
+The Classic Tetris Bot is the de facto utility for the Classic Tetris community.Originally created for Classic Tetris Monthly, it has substantially evolved beyond its [humble beginnings](https://github.com/professor-l/lsq-bot), belonging to 100 Discord severs, over 500 Twitch channels, and is used in both online and in-person tournaments.

 Here are some of the greater features the bot supports: